xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 - syntactic sugar for defining a `T get()` and `void set(T value)` methods
 	- must be used with `=`, although it does generate methods `get_*` and `set_*` (so don't name other methods like that)
 - is nice when we want to let the programmer know that we're just setting/getting something (although it may do something more complex)
-	- it's generally a good idea to not make it too slow, since the programmer expects it to be instant
+	- it's generally a good idea to not make it too slow, since the syntax looks instant
--  when doing assemblies, properties make it so we don't need to rebuild code that uses it, since the API stays the same
+-  when doing assemblies, properties make it so we don't need to rebuild code that uses it, since the API stays the same (which can be desirable)
 - interfaces can also contain them (not the implementation, just that it has to have one)

 #### Auto-implemented